qapass12/FEMU-HotStorage24/README.md

 - ``Print PE-cycle command`` Print PE-cycle for a designated block

 - ``[Report PE-cycle command`` Supports three features: Average-Values/Maximum-Values/Minimum-Values.
-Each max/min values are printed with according block number
+Each max/min values are printed with its block number

 Contact Information